-You’ve probably heard the term thrown around before, but what exactly is affiliate marketing?
-Right off the bat, I can tell you one thing for sure, affiliate marketing IS NOT a get rich quick scheme.
+The first question everyone asks when they first hear about affiliate marketing is, “what is affiliate marketing, and how does it work?”.
+I can tell you one thing for sure, affiliate marketing IS NOT a get rich quick scheme.

 Have I piqued your interest?
 Assuming you haven’t hit the back button yet, let’s get into what affiliate marketing is… I mean, beyond failure, frustration, and copious amounts of work.